cwrc/CWRC-Writer-Dev-Docs/README.md

 ## How to Create a new CWRC Package

 There are two types of package:  those that interact with the DOM are intended only to run in a web browser, and those that don't interact with the DOM and might run either in the web browser or on the server in node.js.
 Both types of package are fundamentally the same, but we test the web packages differently.
-The following steps apply to both types of package, with the different testing steps for the web packages outlined accordingly.
+The following steps apply to both types of package, with  different testing steps for the web packages outlined accordingly.

+##### Create Github repo

 create a new github repository in the cwrc account (from the cwrc github web page)
 	- as of this writing, choose GPL2.0 for the licence, and node for the .gitignore